CDSoft/luax/README.md

 ## Installation

+### Installation of luax for the current host only

 ``` sh
 $ make install                  # install luax to ~/.local/bin or ~/bin
 $ make install PREFIX=/usr/bin  # install luax to /usr/bin